idoodler/openrgb-loxone/README.md

 # Usage
 Run this on a device which is always up and running (I intended it for a Raspberry Pi)

+# Requirements
+- Node.js

+## installation
+- Clone or download this repo
+- enter the directory
+- execute `npm i` to install all dependencies

 ## Mandatory arguments
 - `--listening-port`